laatu/ag_garden/src/site/notes/AG_Work_flow/Ana_Q.md

 ### Answers

 #### Q1.
 AMDP vs CDS :
+- Using AMDP we can manipulate the DB table data + mutilple table output whereas via CDS we can not change + only 1 table output - [example](https://answers.sap.com/questions/109280/amdp-with-mutliple-output-parameters.html)

+Extras
 - CDS (Core Data Services) - Data Modeling and Simplification ^[Streamlines data integration, simplifies reporting(Fiori and etc..) & supports consistent business logic across applications]
   - AMDP (ABAP Managed Database Procedures): -  Code Pushdown and Performance Optimization
 1. *AMDP* - we can call one function inside the other, it is helpful in returning multiple result set on complex logics.
 Whereas, CDS is dedicated for single set of logic and return only one result set. ^[This functionality can’t be achieved by Open SQL and CDS.]